 A joint fund has been created from public donations being received through the Harrow Coronavirus Community Fund and Harrow Council.

-The following is a summary of grants that have been awarded and will be updated weekly.
-Grants in italics have been added in the last week.
+The following is a summary of grants that have been awarded.
+Grants in italics have been added most recently.

 Emergency response to the crisis

 Homestart Barnet and Harrow will source and deliver educational toys and resources to many of the vulnerable families in Harrow.

 Harrow Foodbank will provide food parcels to individuals experiencing financial hardship.

 Harrow Central Mosque

 Harrow Central Mosque is running Helping Hands support service to help meet the critical and urgent needs of the most vulnerable and needy people within the borough and the funding will be used to continue providing food shopping and medicine collection service for a large number of people across Harrow.
 We are providing hot cooked meals to those registered highly vulnerable and providing emergency food parcels and in some instances providing an emergency top-up on utilities.